JuliaActuary/MortalityTables.jl/README.md

 ```

 Lastly, to take the `SelectMortality` and `UltimateMortality` we just created,
-we can combine them into one stored object, along with MetaData:
+we can combine them into one stored object, along with a `TableMetaData`:

 ```julia
 my_table = MortalityTable(